Only known to those in the know. The charm of Hakuba Norikura Onsen Ski Resort, compiled by Shin Suzumura

 Q. Tell us about the newly installed 11-line lift

-A. Regarding using Route 11, what Takuma said last time .
+about using the A.11 linewhat Takuma explained last time.
 The steepest slope is right after you get off the lift.
-There's no doubt that it's a very difficult area.
-The north slope facing Cortina is steepest at the back and gradually becomes mellower, but you need to be very careful at the top.
+It's definitely a very difficult area.
+On the north slope facing Cortina, the furthest point is steepest and gradually becomes mellower, but you need to be very careful at the top.

 The terrain is prone to avalanches due to the northerly winds that can create wind slabs.
 The snow is often unstable, so extreme caution is required.
 If you're at the top, take care not to cause an avalanche, and if you're at the bottom, keep an eye out for avalanches from above